How To Lose Weight and Keep It Off

 Moreover, by focusing on holding the line at your current weight, you don’t have to worry about a ravenous appetite or slower metabolism.
 Nor will you deal with the daily stress of a body fighting to weigh more than you want it to.

-“The research is pretty clear,” Karp says.
+“The research is pretty clear,” said Karp.
 “Cutting calories gets the weight off, and exercise keeps it off.”

 How much exercise?
-In 2009, he notes, the American College of Sports Medicine recommended at least 250 minutes a week to maintain weight loss.
-The National Weight Control Registry, which keeps track of more than 10,000 people who’ve lost at least 30 pounds and kept them off at least one year, consistently finds that its members average close to an hour a day of exercise.
+In 2009, the American College of Sports Medicine recommended at least 250 minutes a week to maintain weight loss.
+That’s just 35 minutes a day.
+The National Weight Control Registry consistently finds that its members average close to an hour a day of exercise.

 If you’ve ever been described as a “creature of habit,” it probably wasn’t a compliment.
-But people who resist weight gain are very much defined by daily routines that are out of step with a society in which it’s normal to add a couple pounds a year.
+But people who know how to lose weight and keep it off are very much defined by daily routines.
 Among the weight-stabilizing habits identified by the registry are these:

 - Home cooking.
 The more meals you prepare, and the less frequently you eat away from home, the easier it is to monitor both the quantity and quality of your food.
 Here are six ingredients to avoid.